 Will the Trump Administration Bow to the UN?

 While the Trump administration is certainly justified in being concerned about Iran’s potential nuclear ambitions, bucking the United Nations’ International Court of Justice may not be a wise move.

 The U.N. could cause great damage if they withhold funds from America — oh wait, the U.S. doesn’t receive any aid from the United Nations.
 In fact, the U.S. funds 22% of the international body’s budget.

 Well, it appears that the International Court, which adjudicates disputes between member states of the United Nations, doesn’t have much leverage at all.
 It appears that their only recourse is to hope that the U.S. will crumble under the crushing weight of their stern rebukes.

 The U.N. ordering the United States to do anything is like a janitor at the White House ordering the president to fetch him a beer.
 The U.S. is not beholden to any organization — especially those that routinely work against the interests of America and its allies.
 The Trump administration has taken the correct approach to dealing with groups like the United Nations.

 It is no secret that the international community has chosen to side with the Iranian regime against the United States — especially after the president removed the nation from the toothless nuclear deal.
 Furthermore, the United Nations’ blatant bias against the State of Israel is another reason the U.S. should not take their demands seriously.

 If the United Nations wants the United States to acquiesce to their demands, perhaps they should try to work with the Trump administration instead of working against them.
 It might be a better idea for the U.N. to handle the Israeli/Palestinian conflict without their historic anti-Israel bias.
-Unfortunately, it does not seem that the U.N. will change their approach anytime soon.We value your comments!
-Please weigh in on our comment section below.
+Unfortunately, it does not seem that the U.N. will change their approach anytime soon.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com